jwade688/platinum_lyric_project/README_ML.md

   -- The GaussianNB Naive Bayes Classifier - this algorithm is the most common Naive Bayes algorithm which assumes a normal distribution in classes.

+  - Additional Model: Deep Learning Model

+Lastly, we experimented with an ANN model to compare its accuracy with our other models.
+The ANN seems to perform pretty well on our dataset and we suspect that is because we have a very complex and wide feature set.
+However this model has its own limitations:

+-- It is even harder to interpret.
+-- It doesn't make predictions as quickly (and so far we have not figured out how we could save/ pickle it) -- It is prone to overfit.

 ## References